The Southern Resident Orca population is at just 73 individuals, they make up 3 Pods - J, K & L.

 What Can Be Done?

 With the lack of Chinook salmon having such a devastating impact on Southern Resident Orcas, it is clear that something needs to be done to increase their numbers.
-The breaching of Lower Snake River dams is currently being debated in Washington.
-Multiple groups are involved in the debates, including indigenous tribes, fishermen, power producers and renewable energy advocates.
+The breaching of Lower Snake River dams has been debated for the last four years, with the final decision made earlier this year in Washington.
+Multiple groups were involved in the debates, including indigenous tribes, fishermen, power producers and renewable energy advocates and ultimately the decision was made to keep the dams in place though the plans in place have included more spill over the dam to encourage more juvenile fish to migrate to the Pacific ocean.
+It is worth noting that this debate is not likely over and could be brought back again down the line, especially if things don't improve.

-Oceana has set up a petition to protect 15,600 miles of orca critical habitat.
-By protecting their habitat from ship noises and pollution we are ensuring their survival.
+Oceana has set up a petition to introduce 15,600 miles protection for critical orca habitat.
+The hope is that by protecting their habitat from ship noises and pollution we can ensuring their survival, removing these extra strains will help to improve the Southern Right Orcas quality of life and help them to thrive and increase their numbers.

 "Since being listed as endangered in 2005, this orca population has continued to decline and could go extinct soon unless the National Marine Fisheries Service quickly takes big, courageous actions."